JoelAtDeluxe/AdventOfCode2016/Readme.md

 Go regex isn't as straight forward as I'd like

 I also like how the core logic didn't change -- just the parsing logic changed, which helped my code.

+## Day 4

+A pretty interesting problem, but sort of hard to do.
+FOr the 2nd half, I really just wanted to use sql:
+`select letter from table order by count desc, letter asc`

+## Day 5

+So, Go's md5 implmenetation returns back a `[16]byte`, but Go's hex takes `[]byte`, which is super annoying But, there's an easy way to do this conversaion: use `rtn[:]` to turn it into a byte slick pretty easily

+## Day 9

+This one is a bit weird, and focuses on scanning and keeping track of where you are.
+This ended up not being as hard as I figured it would be.
+The big challenge for me here was making sure that I was keep track of which character I was in, while factoring what the next loop iteration was going to do.
+Also, I need a way to keep that regex global, or relatively global so that I don't need to redefine it on every call.

+I hate the while syntax here.
+Seems pretty terrible, really.
+I suppose that's why most other languages opt for a while style and a for style?
+Also, I'm pretty tired of using `:= range` for `for` loops.
+I don't really get why they opted to use `:=` instead of `in`, or alternatively why `range` is required.
+I nearly always write it without the range, then I need to go back and add it.